 - Add this mixture to the chicken pot.

-- Add carrots, celery, and potatoes to the soup and let come to a boil.
+- Stir in the carrots, celery, and potatoes to the soup and let come to a boil.
 Reduce heat.
-Let simmer until vegetables cook through, about 20-30 minutes.
+Allow it to simmer until vegetables cook through, about 20-30 minutes.

 - Ladle soup into bowls including a piece of chicken for each serving, and serve with lime wedges and warm corn tortillas.

 - Optional: Add slices of avocado to your soup.

 What kind of chicken meat to use for this caldo de pollo: